akatasonov/docker-fpm-php/README.md

 ### Overview
 This is a Dockerfile/image to build a container for FPM-PHP.
 Most of the regular needed modules (apcu, opcache, php-redis, etc.) are built in and configured like suggested on [php.net](https://secure.php.net/).<br>
+Additionally Phalcon framework is installed as a module.<br>

 ### Features
 * intl, zip, soap